-Vishal is an uneducated and a local porter in Rajapalayam lorry depot, who is a young firebrand who stands up wherever atrocities are committed, in one such encounter he opposes local gangster and Municipality Chairman.
-The villain Rolex Pandian (played by R.K.Suresh) is the hitman of a wealthy businessman Bailwan played by veteran Radha Ravi, gets a big build up initially but fizzles out as a dummy.
-Soori, is Vishal’s friend and (cousin) brother and surprisingly delivered a watchable performance, no irritating dialogues or monotonous accent.
-Sri Divya is daughter of a lawyer fighting to get the killer of his wife punished.
-I fail to understand why in Tamil cinema a firebrand has to be a blue collar worker, that too a porter and how educated heroines will fall in love with such a character.
+Vishal is an uneducated and a local porter in Rajapalayam lorry depot, who is a young firebrand who stands up wherever atrocities are committed, in one such encounter he opposes a local gangster and Municipality Chairman.
+The villain Rolex Pandian (played by R.K.Suresh) is the hitman of a wealthy businessman Bailwan played by veteran Radha Ravi, gets a big build-up initially but fizzles out as a dummy.
+Soori, is Vishal’s friend and (cousin) brother and surprisingly delivered a watchable performance, with no irritating dialogues or monotonous accent.
+Sri Divya is the daughter of a lawyer fighting to get the killer of his wife punished.
+I fail to understand why in Tamil cinema a firebrand has to be a blue-collar worker, that too a porter and how educated heroines will fall in love with such a character.

-In the first 1 hour of the film, you get a feeling that you have been slapped many times, that is because every character on screen keeps slapping every other character.
+In the first 1 hour of the film, you get a feeling that you have been slapped many times, that is because every character on screen keeps beating every other character.

 The actress Kulappulli Leela who plays Vishal‘s grandma (Appathaa) is the film’s star, she has delivered a brilliant grounded performance.
 Nothing more to say about the movie other than that it had more sickles, hooks and blood for my liking.